47ronin/twitter-blockquote/README.md

 - Use an array to store a number of memorable tweets and cycle through them
 - Use a definable timer to control the cycle
+- Create a number of Blockquote themes
+- Allow user to define a theme per Blockquote
 - Integrate Animate.css to improve the feel of the presentation

 ## Technology stack